eu-digital-identity-wallet/av-srv-web-issuing-avw-py/README.md

 ### Overview

-The Age Verification (AV) Issuer is an implementation of a (Q)EAA Provider service, supporting the OpenId4VCI (draft 13) protocol (for the moment).
-It is based on release 0.7.1 of the [EUDI Issuer](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).
+The Age Verification (AV) Issuer is an implementation of a (Q)EAA Provider service, following the [Age Verification Specification](https://ageverification.dev/Technical%20Specification/architecture-and-technical-specifications/).
+It is based on release 0.8.0 of the [EUDI Issuer](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).
 New features will be introduced in this implementation, which will later be ported back to the [EUDI Issuer](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).

-The AV Issuer profile will, in the next release, follow the OID4VCI specification for the Age Verification (AV) profile, as outlined in [Section 4.4 of Annex 4](https://github.com/eu-digital-identity-wallet/av-doc-technical-specification/blob/main/docs/annexes/annex-4/annex-4-av-profile.md#a44-openid-for-verifiable-credential-issuance).

-The service provides support for the `mso_mdoc` format of the "Proof of Age" attestation with the namespace “eu.europa.ec.agev10n”.
+The service provides support for the `mso_mdoc` format of the "Proof of Age" attestation with the namespace “eu.europa.ec.av.1”.

 For authenticating the user, it requires the use of eIDAS node, OAUTH2 server or a simple form (for testing purposes).